nim-lang/Nim/doc/contributing.rst

 See `parentDir <os.html#parentDir,string>`_ example.

-The RestructuredText Nim uses has a special syntax for including code snippets embedded in documentation; these are not run by `nim doc` and therefore are not guaranteed to stay in sync, so `runnableExamples` is almost always preferred:
+The RestructuredText Nim uses has a special syntax for including code snippets embedded in documentation; these are not run by `nim doc`:cmd: and therefore are not guaranteed to stay in sync, so `runnableExamples` is almost always preferred:

 .. code-block:: nim